-Individuals that have been helped by Bill Proctor and advocacy from the Seeking Justice team.
+Individuals that have had their Freedom Restored by Bill Proctor and advocacy from the Seeking Justice team.

 Lamarr Monson was convicted of brutally killing a 12-year-old girl in 1996.
 However, attorneys now say Monson was forced into a false confession and new fingerprint evidence pointed to another killer.
 Lamarr has since been freed and exonerated.